Landei/foobar-Bench/README.md

 ------------

-How to use?
+How to use (Java):

-1. Open a cmd window and run "java foobar_bench.java"

-2. Then type in a number (example: 10000) and press enter.
+1. Download an open the "JavaEditor"
+2. Create a new console project
+3. Name the project "foobar_bench"
+4. Copy&paste the code in to the project
+5. Click on run!

+(I try to make this with the cmd under Windows!)